soran-ghaderi/torchebm/docs/api/index.md

     ---

-    Base classes and core functionality for energy functions, samplers, and trainers.
+    Base classes and core functionality for models, samplers, and trainers.

     [:octicons-arrow-right-24: Core Module](./torchebm/core)